-The division of material in Part II into "Sawlogs" or "Other" should be decided by the end use for which the material was sold, where this is known.
-In the absence of actual knowledge as to the end use the following definition of sawlogs should be used for purposes of this return:-
+The division of material in Part II into "Sawlogs" or "Other" should be decided by the end-use for which the material was sold, where this is known.
+In the absence of actual knowledge as to the end-use, the following definition of sawlogs should be used for purposes of this return:

+Conifer Sawlogs
-Conifer Sawlogs (a) Logs or trees which are sold to a sawmill

-- or (b) Logs or trees with a volume of over 10 hoppus feet - or (c) Trees with a breast height quarter-girth of more than 71⁄2 inches.
+- (a) logs or trees which are sold to a saw-mill, or - (b) logs or trees with volume of over 0.3 cubic metre, or - (c) trees with a breast-height diameter of more than 24 centimetres

+Hardwood Sawlogs
-Hardwood Sawlogs (a) Logs or trees which are sold to a sawmill

-- or (b) Logs or trees with a volume of over 20 hoppus feet - or (c) Trees with a breast height quarter-girth of more than 10 inches.
+- (a) logs or trees which are sold to a saw-mill, or - (b) logs or trees with a volume over 0.6 cubic metre, or - (c) trees with a breast-height diameter of more than 32 centimetres.

-If necessary the division of a bulk lot between size classes should be estimated but a high degree of accuracy is not necessary.
-If a high proportion of a lot is in one size class the whole of that lot should be included in that class (e.g. there is no need to estimate the proportion of "Other" in a hardwood felling which mainly consists of "Sawlogs").
-If the material in any lot is close to the dividing line between the "Sawlogs" and "Other" categories, or if for any reason, there is doubt as to which category it should go into, it can be listed in either at the owners' discretion.
-The classification is intended to be between sawlogs or material of a similar size and other material (such as pulpwood, pitwood, fencing material etc.) rather than between any precise girth limits.
+If necessary, the division of a bulk lot between size-classes should be estimated but a high degree of accuracy is not necessary.
+If a higher proportion of the lot is in one size class, the whole of that lot should be included in that class (e.g. there is no need to estimate the proportion of "Other" in a hardwood felling which mainly consists of "Sawlogs").
+If the material in any lot is close to the dividing line between the "Sawlogs" and "Other" categories, or if for any reason, there is doubt as to which category it should go into, it can be listed in either at the owner's discretion.

+The classification is intended to be between sawlogs or material of a similar size and other material (such as pulp wood, pit wood, chip wood, fencing material, etc.) rather than between any precise diameter limits.

 N.B.
-Except in Dedicated estates, the thinning and felling prescribed must be authorised by a licence issued by the Forestry Commission.
+Except in Dedicated estates, where there is an approved Plan of Operations in force, the thinning and felling prescribed must be authorised by a licence issued by the Forestry Commission.